Max Verstappen Wins Sprint To Claim Austrian Grand Prix Pole - UrduPoint

 There was drama at the start when first Fernando Alonso's Alpine refused to budge when the formation lap began with the double world champion's race over before it had begun.

-Then as the pack formed for the start Zhou Guanyu had an issue at the back.
+Then as the pack formed for lights out Zhou Guanyu had an issue at the back.
 "The engine switched off guys," the Alfa Romeo driver reported. the field were sent on a second formation lap.

-Verstappen held off the Ferraris at the first corner to enjoy a smooth win, his third on the trot after taking both grand prix staged at the circuit in the Styrian mountains last year.
+Verstappen held off the Ferraris at the first corner to enjoy a smooth win, his third on the trot at the circuit in the Styrian mountains after taking both grand prix staged in Spielberg.

+He beat Leclerc as well in the first sprint of the season in Imola, and he will be hoping he can, as in Italy, also go on to win the grand prix 24 hours later.

+While he encountered little trouble over the 100km dash, winning by 1.675 seconds, there was plenty going on behind him.